karamzomlot/KYTC/README.md

 # KYTC
-This is a landing page for Khani Younis Trainig College (KYTC).
+This is a landing page for Khan Younis Trainig College (KYTC).

  ## Visit Site :boom: